 - Coles Supermarket, Rosny Eastlands

 - Seven Mile Beach Cabin Park Phone: (03) 6248-6469

 - Hobart Airport Tourist Park Phone: (03) 6248 4551

-- Day 2 – Hobart to Richmond Village and Port Arthur - Up early next morning drive north east to the historic Richmond, the perfect base for exploring Tasmania's convict heritage.
+- Day 2 – Hobart to Richmond Village and Port Arthur - Get up early the next morning and drive your campervan hire north east to historic Richmond, the perfect base for exploring Tasmania's convict heritage.
 Here you can also get to see the very best in historic Georgian buildings, many of which now house art and craft galleries, antique shops, tea rooms and restaurants.
-Food and wine lovers will be pleased to find the freshest produce and finest of wines all grown in one of the world’s cleanest environment.
+Food and wine lovers will be pleased to find the freshest produce and finest of wines all grown in one of the world’s cleanest environments.
 Each year in February the Clarence Jazz Festival which presents the very best in local jazz talent offers audiences great performances.

 After lunch head south towards Port Arthurs on the Tasman Peninsula with your campervan and you will enjoy the scenic drive to Port Arthur taking in breathtaking seascapes with rolling farmlands and little villages.
 Port Arthur is one of Australia's most significant heritage areas and is open every day of the year.
 You can spend a couple of hours exploring the Port Arthur Historic Site.
 Remember to get your map and visitors guide form the Visitors Centre.
 If you are staying overnight we suggest you experience the Historic Ghost Tour – very interesting.